Re-Elect Steve Fields for City Council

 Background

 While at King County and the City of Seattle, I worked across all functions of government.
-I guided elected officials on policy, budget and operational improvements.
-I advised department heads and their staff to help make government perform better.
+I guided elected officials on policy, budgeting, and operational improvements.
+I advised department heads and their staff on making the best and most efficient choices.
 I know how local government functions; what is working well and what needs to change.
-That is experience that no other candidate can bring.
+That is experience no other candidate can bring.
 This makes me uniquely qualified to drive Redmond City Council forward.

 Efficient, Effective and Transparent Government

-I led the creation of Redmond’s first Community Strategic Plan in 2019, giving residents a stronger voice in decisions and improving how the city delivers services.
+I led the creation of Redmond’s first Community Strategic Plan in 2019, giving residents a stronger voice in decision making and how the city delivers services.
 As Chair of the Finance, Administration, and Communication Committee, I’ve used my 35+ years of experience in budgeting and performance management to ensure taxpayer dollars are used effectively.

 Looking Ahead